leoandcalypso/harry-potter-gen-z/book_1/chapter_2.md

 Harry was frying eggs by the time Dudley vented in the kitchen with his birther.
 Dudley was a mini-me of Uncle Vernon.
 He had a chonky pink face, hardly any neck, smol watery blue eyes, and lotsa blonde hair that lay flat upon his fugly head.
 Aunt Petunia often said that Dudley looked like a bb angel - Harry often said that he looked like a rejected plus size cabbage patch doll.

 Harry put the feast of eggs and bacon on the table, which was supa hexagon hard bc there wasn't much room.
-Dudley, meanwhile, was countin' is presents.
+Dudley, meanwhile, was countin his presents.
 His privileged face fell.

 "Thirty-six," he mathed, looking up at his mother and father.
 "That's two less than last year."

 "Bae, you haven't counted Auntie Marge's present, cop a look, it's here under this big one from Mummy and Daddy."

 "All right, thirty-seven then.", said Dudley, color changing to bright red.
-Harry, who could sus out a huge Dudley bitchfit coming on, began chugging down his bacon as fast as possible in case Dudley yeeted the table over.
+Harry, who could sus out a huge Dudley bitchfit coming on, began wolfing down his bacon as fast as possible in case Dudley yeeted the table over.

-Aunt Petunia saw the red flags, too, because she said quickly, "And we'll cop you another two presents while we're vibin' today.
+Aunt Petunia saw the red flags too, because she said quickly, "And we'll cop you another two presents while we're vibin' today.
 How's that, qt?
 Two more gifts.
 Is that aiight?"

 Dudley strained as the wheels turned in his head, ever so slowly.
 "So I'll have thirty... thirty..."